The Mandalorian season 3: Filming

 Filming for the season began by October 13, 2021, with David Klein serving as the cinematographer.
 It had previously been expected to begin once filming for The Book of Boba Fett completed in June 2021, but was unable to then because Obi-Wan Kenobi was using the Los Angeles soundstages.
 Esposito noted that the production did not need to wait for Pascal to complete filming the HBO series The Last of Us since the Mandalorian is primarily seen with his helmet on.
 Regarding filming the season during the COVID-19 pandemic, Favreau felt The Mandalorian was in an advantageous situation since many characters are in masks and the series employs "a lot of digital work that augments things", allowing the production to be flexible to adhere to filming protocols.
 Filming wrapped on March 29, 2022.
 Reshoots occurred in early July 2022.

 Music

 In February 2023, Joseph Shirley was revealed to be composing the score for the season, replacing Ludwig Göransson.
 Shirley previously provided additional music for the first two seasons and used Göransson's themes to compose the score for The Book of Boba Fett.
+Like the previous season, its music was released into two volumes.
+The first volume featuring selections from "Chapter 17" to "Chapter 20" of the season was released digitally by Walt Disney Records on March 29, 2023, while the second, featuring selections from "Chapter 21" to "Chapter 24" was released on April 21, 2023.